dreamcatcher-tech/network/Inbox/2025-09-09 2013 is reading the same as waitFor.md

 >[!danger] Depends:

 why would you ever need to read something if you were not intending to wait for it ?

+also list can be the same as just checking on what the status is.